Top Customer Advocacy Software - WebCatalog

 kudokoala.com

-Kudo Koala is more than just a loyalty and reviews platform.
-It's a complete suite for customer retention, combining loyalty programs, customer feedback, and an innovative referral system.
-Engage customers deeply, encourage repeat business, and expand your customer base effortlessly.
+Kudo Koala is a customer retention app that integrates loyalty programs, customer feedback, and a referral system to enhance engagement and encourage repeat business.

 Influence.io